 What is the scaphoid bone?

 The wrist joint is made up of 8 small bones, arranged in 2 rows.
 The first of these 2 rows, known as the proximal row, is made up of the scaphoid, the lunate and the triquetrum bones.
 These bones work together to allow smooth movement of the wrist.
 The scaphoid bone is important in this row because it helps to strut the wrist and maintain normal mechanics.
-It is approximately the size and shape of a medium cashew nut.
+It is approximately the size and shape of a large cashew nut.

 How is it injured?

 The scaphoid is usually injured by a fall onto the outstretched hand, often from a height or from a bicycle.
 It can also be injured with the wrist being forcibly bent back e.g. when a goal-keeper makes an awkward save.